 Enter your name and email address and you’ll get instant access to my course that’s been featured on Forbes, Business Insider and Entrepreneur.

-Finally, once your blog is officially launched, it’s time to start creating content that will drive traffic to your affiliate partner’s site.
+Finally, once your blog is officially launched, it’s time to start creating content that’ll drive traffic to your affiliate partner’s site and also benefit your own longer-term blog SEO strategies.
 Here’s what I mean by that:

-If my piece of content is so unique and valuable around hiking backpack recommendations, that other reputable outdoor websites are willing to link to it and build the page’s authority, then I’d have a very real opportunity to rank high in organic search for these search terms (meaning, my page will come up first when someone searches for hiking backpacks).
+Then, if my piece of content is so unique and valuable around hiking backpack recommendations, that other reputable outdoor websites are willing to link to it (as a result of a blogger outreach campaign) and build the page’s authority, then I’d have a very real opportunity to rank high in organic search for these search terms (meaning, my page will come up first when someone searches for hiking backpacks).

 Since it’s safe to assume that the purchase intent on searches for hiking backpacks is pretty high, the next logical step is that a reasonable number of site visitors would click through using my affiliate links and complete a purchase, over time.

 While it often takes a significant amount of time and hard work to build up your affiliate income, if you have the ability to regularly publish high quality content that drives in targeted traffic to your website, this online revenue source can become quite substantial.
-Follow along with my experiment growing a completely new finance blog MoneyTalk, into an additional revenue stream for my business.
+Follow along with my experiment growing a new blog, called SmartWP about WordPress, into an additional revenue stream for my business—and see in realtime how my latest project, Hike with Ryan is going (including my recent roundup of the best boots for hiking, a shopping list packed with creative hiking gift ideas, a guide to Yosemite hikes and trails you have to try and a breakdown of the best time to visit Yosemite each year).

-Check out my Ultimate Guide: 10 Steps to Start a Blog on the Side for my free 20,000 word guide to starting a blog and building it into an income-generating business today.
-After that and once you're ready to take your blogging journey seriously, consider investing in your education with one of these top blogging courses.
+Check out my Ultimate Guide to Starting a Blog for my free 20,000 word tutorial to starting a blog, promoting your blog content and building it into an income-generating business today.
+After that and once you’re ready to take your blogging journey seriously, consider investing in your education with one of the top blogging books or blogging courses.

 2. Launch and Grow a Startup